 - Submit test scores: either ACT (American College Test) test scores or SAT (Educational Testing Service) test scores may be submitted.
 Test results may be submitted from the testing agency or may appear on the official high school transcript.

-- Submit your official transcript(s) and high school counselor verification form (filled out by your counselor).
+- Submit your official transcript(s).
 Currently enrolled high school applicants must submit official transcripts reflecting at least six semesters of high school work.
 GED applicants should submit an official copy of their GED scores.